Managing Common Symptoms in Hospice

 Each patient’s pain experience is unique.
 Hospice nurses and physicians work together to create personalized medication schedules that address both physical and emotional aspects of pain.
 Adjustments are made frequently based on comfort levels and response.

-Continuous Pain Assessment
+Continuous Pain Management

 Hospice teams use pain scales (such as 0-10 ratings) and routine check-ins to evaluate pain intensity.
 Medications are modified promptly to maintain comfort around the clock.